The Girl with the Straw

 In 1943, Zaretskyi was drafted into the Red Army, but he did not participate in combat as he had been deaf in one ear since childhood.
 After being demobilized in 1945, he lived in the village of Obidimo near Tula.
 There, he privately studied under painter Mykola Orekhov.
 In 1946, he entered the Kyiv Art School, and from 1947 to 1953, he studied at the Kyiv Art Institute, where he later taught.

-Viktor Zaretskyi's early work "The Girl with the Straw" is one of the finest portrayals of childhood in 20th-century Ukrainian art.
-Though the composition resembles a child’s drawing, the pure, vibrant colors are skillfully harmonized into a unified whole.
-The concise, slightly flattened composition is rigorously aligned with the conceptual aim of unity between humanity and nature, as well as the psychological depth of the character.
+One of his early works, "The Girl with the Straw," stands as one of the most exceptional depictions of childhood in 20th-century Ukrainian art.
+While the composition evokes the simplicity of a child's drawing, the use of pure, vibrant colors is expertly balanced to create a cohesive whole.
+The concise, slightly flattened composition aligns perfectly with the conceptual goal of uniting humanity and nature, while also capturing the psychological depth of the character.
+This and other Viktor Zaretskyi's paintings for sale are available at auction on the UFDA website.

 - Resolution